MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 Custom Font Format
 ------------------

-The VEE Port must extend the Font Renderer to support the drawing of strings with the :ref:`section_font_custom`.
+The VEE Port must extend the Font Renderer to support the drawing of strings with a :ref:`section_font_custom`.
 This extension can consist in:

 * decoding the font at runtime to draw it,